 Students are eligible to travel to Canada once they receive a study permit approval with a Letter of Introduction accompanied by a visa or an eTA.
-Travel support letters or proof of vaccination are no longer required.

-We recommend arriving about 3-4 weeks prior to the start of your program to settle in a timely manner.
-If you arrive too early (more than 4 weeks prior to program start), you may be refused entry by the Canada Border Services Agency (CBSA).
-To avoid this, be prepared to explain why you are traveling early (e.g., find suitable accommodation, enroll children into school, etc.).
+We recommend arriving about

+3-4 weeks prior to the start of your program to settle in a timely manner.

+If you plan on travelling too early (more than 4 weeks prior to program start), be ready to explain the reason for early arrival to the Canada Border Services Agency (CBSA).
 Remember that as per the immigration law, you cannot start working before your program begins, even if your study permit authorizes you to work.